|

 Magnificat

-Sung in refrain/verse format, this setting gives a majestic treatment of the text but allows for variation by congregation and choir or cantor.
+In refrain/verse format, this setting gives a majestic treatment of the text but allows for variation by congregation and choir or cantor.

-This congregational setting of the Magnificat takes a translation of the text done by folk/contemporary Catholic composer, Rory Cooney, and pairs it with the energetic Irish ballad, Star of the County Down.
+This congregational setting of the Magnificat takes a translation of the text done by folk/contemporary Catholic composer, Rory Cooney, and pairs it with the Irish ballad, Star of the County Down.

 • John Rutter